-Patients that have come off study to receive the FDA approved dose of pembrolizumab for microsatellite instability-high cancer should continue to be monitored for disease status by radiologic imaging.
-Disease monitoring should continue to be assessed approximately every 12 weeks for 3 years (approximately every 6 months after 3 years) until, 1) start of a new antineoplastic therapy (information of the new cancer therapy will be collected), 2) documented disease progression, 3) study closure, or 4) until death, whichever occurs first.
+Patients that have come off study without documented disease progression (or to receive the FDA approved dose of pembrolizumab for microsatellite instability-high cancer), should continue to be monitored for disease status by radiologic imaging.
+Disease monitoring should continue to be assessed approximately every 12 weeks for 3 years, followed by approximately every 6 months after 3 years and annually after 5 years (timing calculated from the first dose of MK-3475) until, 1) start of a new antineoplastic therapy (information of the new cancer therapy will be collected), 2) documented disease progression, 3) study closure, or 4) until death, whichever occurs first.

-Patients who discontinue from treatment should be contacted every three months to monitor overall survival.
+Patients who are off study should be contacted approximately every three months for 3 years, followed by approximately every 6 months after 3 years and annually after 5 years (timing calculated from the first dose of MK-3475) to monitor overall survival.
 Information of other cancer therapies after discontinuation from the study treatment will be collected.